Malaysian passport: Visa requirements

+Limitations and denials

+Malaysian citizens are not eligible for the U.S Visa Waiver Program (VVP) and requires a visa for Canada, both of which are available for Bruneian and Singaporean citizens.
+There has also been increasing cases of Malaysian citizens being specifically denied entry in countries whereby they are de jure permitted visa-free, such as in Australia and South Korea, due to high amounts of visa overstays and frivolous asylum claims among Malaysian citizens.
+In 2025, two Malaysians were charged in South Korea for brokering fraudulent refugee applications for 320 fellow Malaysians.

 Restrictions on travel

 Israel

-As Malaysia does not recognise nor have diplomatic relations with the state of Israel, Malaysian passports bear the inscription: "This passport is valid for all countries except Israel".
-Israeli passport holders are not permitted to enter Malaysia without written permission from the Malaysian Ministry of Home Affairs.
+As Malaysia does not recognize nor have diplomatic relations with the state of Israel, Malaysian passports bear the inscription: "This passport is valid for all countries except Israel".
+Additionally, Israeli passport holders are not permitted to enter Malaysia unless written permission from the Malaysian Ministry of Home Affairs is granted.

-Officially, the Malaysian government allows Christians to visit Israel for religious purposes.
+Officially, the Malaysian government allows Malaysian citizens that are Christians to visit Israel for religious purposes.
 In 2009, the government imposed a ban on visits to Israel, ostensibly due to heightened security risks posed by the Israeli–Palestinian conflict.
 The ban was lifted in 2011, albeit with restrictions such as a quota of 700 pilgrims per year with not more than 40 pilgrims per church group, and pilgrims must be at least 18 years old and not visiting Israel more than once every three years with each stay a maximum of 10 days.
-On 20 December 2013, the government announced a relaxation of the ban, which lifted most of the restrictions while increasing the maximum duration of stay to 21 days, subject to the security situation in Israel.
+In 2013, the government announced a relaxation of the ban, which lifted most of the restrictions while increasing the maximum duration of stay to 21 days, subject to the security situation in Israel.

-However, the restrictions imposed by the Malaysian government do not prevent Israel from issuing visa on a separate sheet of paper to Malaysian citizens for entering Israel, and Malaysians are known to have visited Israel with or without permission from the Malaysian government.
+However, the restrictions imposed by the Malaysian government do not prevent Israel from issuing visa on a separate sheet of paper to Malaysian citizens regardless of religion for entering Israel, and thousands of Malaysians are known to have visited Israel with or without permission from the Malaysian government.
+In addition, there have been instances of Israelis entering Malaysia without official authorisation, despite Malaysia's non-recognition of Israel and the de jure prohibition on Israeli entry.
+This has been possible in part due to Israel's allowance of multiple citizenships.